 It's no secret that I have been appalled and tortured by the toxic socio-economic situation in Greece.
 And not much has changed as people here await a new round of "austerity measures" and are further undone by the ongoing refugee crisis.
 Nevertheless, Greeks who have very little have been giving the shirts off their backs to people who have nothing...What could I possibly do to help my friends without winning the Florida Lottery?

-Well, there was something that emerged while I in Greece last summer -- when I visited with far more AFS Girls School Dept. grads than I thought possible, 50 in total.
+Well, there was something that came to mind while I was in Greece last summer -- when I visited/contacted far more AFS Girls School Department grads than I thought possible, 51 in total.
 I was overwhelmed by the reception I received, and, more importantly, the joy those women had getting information about their classmates.
 Pure joy has become a rather rare commodity here.

 The date was set for Saturday, April 2nd.
 A restaurant was found to (optimistically) accommodate 100 -135 people.
 And thus began a seemingly endless round of telephone calls to invite/confirm women whose contact info I had and to ask them to find others either from their villages or nearby towns.
 Three grads were found by virtue of a card I picked up at a wine exhibit.
 One was found in Larisa because the son of another was taking bouzouki lessons from her husband.
 Some classmates live within walking distance of each other here in Thessaloniki and didn't know it.
 My notebook was a jumble of scribbles and my mind numb.
 By now I had found about 80% of the living Girls School grads.
 They were all invited.